phelmkamp/immut/README.md

 ## Performance

-This project aims to be a low/zero-cost abstraction of Go's standard types.
+This project aims to be a zero-cost abstraction of Go's standard types.
-The compiler can inline almost all read-only function calls as verified by `Test_inline` in the `test` submodule.
+The compiler can inline all read-only function calls as verified by `Test_inline` in the `test` submodule.
- * Exceptions: `roslices.IndexFunc`

 The copy-on-write functions avoid unnecessary reallocation wherever possible.
 As such, most of the copy-on-write functions cannot be inlined by the compiler but that is a conscious tradeoff.